AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 .. index:: Installing GSAS-II with gitstrap.py

-Installing GSAS-II with Separate Python Installation
+Installing GSAS-II with a Separate Python Installation
 ======================================================

 A small number of users or sites prefer to use Python distributions supplied via other routes (such as Debian packages) or using `PyPi <https://pypi.org>`_, etc. or prefer to handle use of conda on their own.
 Some discussion on Python installation is